KidQuant/Pairs-Trading-With-Python/README.md

 ## Data

 I used the data from [Yahoo Finance](https://finance.yahoo.com/), which provides historical financial data for free.
-This data was extracted via the [Fix Yahoo Finance](https://pypi.org/project/fix-yahoo-finance/) Python module.
+This data was extracted via the [yFinance](https://pypi.org/project/yfinance/) Python module.

 ### Enviroment and Tools